-2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES:
+2. SUMMARY OF SIGNIFICANT ACCOUNT-ING POLICIES:

-(a) Basis of preparation:

-The Group's financial statements have been prepared on a historical cost basis, except for derivative financial instruments and financial assets through profit and loss that are measured at fair value.
+(a) Basis of preparation: The Group's financial statements have been prepared on a historical cost basis, except for derivative financial instruments and financial assets through profit and loss that are measured at fair value.
 The consolidated financial statements are presented in US dollars and all financial values are presented and rounded to the nearest thousand (\$000), except for the per share information.

-(b) Statement of compliance:

-The consolidated financial statements as at 31 December 2013 have been prepared in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union.
+(b) Statement of compliance: The consolidated financial statements as at 31 December 2014 have been prepared in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union.

-(c) Basis of Consolidation:

-The consolidated financial statements comprise the financial statements of the Company and its subsidiaries and the proportionately consolidated financial statements of the jointly controlled entity, listed in note 1.
+(c) Basis of Consolidation: The consolidated financial statements comprise the financial statements of the Company and its subsidiaries and the interest of the Company in a joint venture accounted for using the equity method listed in Note 1.
 The financial statements of the subsidiaries are prepared for the same reporting date as the Company, using consistent accounting policies.
 All material inter-company balances and transactions have been eliminated upon consolidation.
 Subsidiaries are consolidated from the date on which control is transferred to the Group and cease to be consolidated from the date on which control is transferred out of the Group.